Theodore Cohen is special counsel in the Finance and Bankruptcy Practice Group in the firm's Los Angeles office.

 - Panelist, "Commercial Real Estate: Secrets to Success in the New Real Estate Game," Smart Real Estate Investor's Seminar, January 2010

-- Panelist, discussion on comparisons and and contrasts of UCC foreclosures, bankruptcy sales, assignments for the benefit of creditors and receiverships as alternatives for effectuating transfers of distressed assets, Strafford Publications webinar, October 2009
+- Panelist, discussion on comparisons and contrasts of UCC foreclosures, bankruptcy sales, assignments for the benefit of creditors and receiverships as alternatives for effectuating transfers of distressed assets, Strafford Publications webinar, October 2009

 - Speaker, discussed bankruptcy issues in employment law entitled "Practicing Employment Law in Hard Times," California Employment Lawyers Association seminar, Southern California, July 2009, and Northern California, August 2009